derekhiggins/rhoai-auth-demo/README.md

 Deploys the LlamaStack distribution to OpenShift.
 Creates ConfigMaps from the run configuration, deploys the LlamaStackDistribution resource, creates the route, and waits for the deployment to be ready.

 ### `interactive-demo.py`
-Interactive authentication demo that prompts for user credentials, obtains OAuth tokens from Keycloak, and tests access to various models based on role permissions.
-Shows which models each user role can access.
+Interactive authentication demo that prompts for user credentials, obtains OAuth tokens from Keycloak, and tests access to various resources based on role permissions.
+Demonstrates:

+o Model access across different providers (vLLM, OpenAI) o File operations (upload, list, delete) o Vector store operations (create, delete) o Vector store file attachments (end-to-end workflow)

 ## Development Notes